chrislowh/MTK_SCCS/README.md

 2. All diagnosis records and procedures for ?montelukast users
 3. Demographics for patients with a dispensing record for montelukast, including sex, age of birth and age of death
 4. All diagnosis records and procedures for patients with asthma (from 1993-01-06 to 2019-12-31)
-5. Dispensing records for all patients with asthma (from?)
+5. Dispensing records for all patients with asthma (from 2010-01-01 to 2020-12-31)
-6. Demographics for all patients with asthma (from?)
+6. Demographics for all patients with asthma

 These were saved as RData and RDS files previously.
 As the project was